À la vie, à la mort !

 À la vie, à la mort ! is a 2002 double album recorded by French singer Johnny Hallyday.
-It was released on November 4, 2002 and achieved huge success in France and Belgium (Wallonia), where it topped the charts, and in Switzerland.
+It was released on 4 November 2002 and achieved huge success in France and Belgium (Wallonia), where it topped the charts, and in Switzerland.
 It provided four top ten singles in France: "Marie" (#1), "Ne reviens pas" (#8), "L'Instinct" (#9) and "Je n'ai jamais pleuré" (#4).
-Many famous artists, such as Gérald De Palmas, Catherine Lara, Maxime Le Forestier, Patrick Bruel, Hugues Aufray, Stephan Eicher, Axel Bauer and Marc Lavoine, participated in the composition of the album.
+Artists such as Gérald De Palmas, Catherine Lara, Maxime Le Forestier, Patrick Bruel, Hugues Aufray, Stephan Eicher, Axel Bauer and Marc Lavoine participated in the composition of the album.